 - Evidence of good student feedback in student evaluations

 - Evidence of good feedback from course coordinators

 4. To apply for the above opportunities, please click on the ‘Apply’ button below, provide the required information and attach your resume/CV.

-If you require further information please email the school at firstname.lastname@example.org
+If you require further information please email Mary Gonzalez Perdomo, Director of Teaching at: email@example.com

 The University of Adelaide is an Equal Employment Opportunity employer.
 Women, Aboriginal and Torres Strait Islander people who meet the requirements of this position are strongly encouraged to apply